 In step four of the Results Framework, the focus is on the learning and tools that are often part of a new company initiative.

 As actionable learning and tools are implemented, the goal should be to make this training engaging, motivating, and impactful.
 This can often be accomplished by accommodating various learning strategies and styles.

 Remember that the best learning has a clear, relatable application that addresses mindsets, toolsets, and skillsets in a way that people can use in direct connection to their daily work.
 The targeted behavior change and tools need to be seen simply as the way work is done, rather than being additional work.

 When deploying actionable learning and tools, as well as introducing new concepts and procedural changes, what has worked for some of InsideOut Development's clients include:

-If you would like to know more about what incorporating the InsideOut Development Results Framework would look like for your organization (or yourself!) get in touch with a member of our coaching staff so we can discuss specific solutions for your executive coaching needs.
+If you’d like to know more about what incorporating the InsideOut Results Framework would look like for your organization — or yourself — get in touch with a member of our coaching staff so we can discuss specific solutions for your executive coaching needs.